create3000/x_ite/docs/_posts/components/Shaders/FloatVertexAttribute.md

 FloatVertexAttribute defines a set of per-vertex single-precision floating-point attributes.

-The FloatVertexAttribute node belongs to the **Shaders** component and its container field is *attrib.* It is available since X3D version 3.0 or later.
+The FloatVertexAttribute node belongs to the **Shaders** component and its default container field is *attrib.* It is available since X3D version 3.0 or later.

 ## Hierarchy